-- + Write their own music using either Logic Pro or Sibelius software. - Be confident at performing both to their peers in the class and to a wider audience at various opportunities in the year. - Analyse musical elements such as pitch, dynamics and tempo and be able to place each set work in a wider context of history and be able to justify their opinion on each piece. - + Write music out by ear in traditional stave notation by listening to the music only. - Write an extended piece of writing on each of the set pieces and compare them to unfamiliar pieces.
+- + Write their own music using either Logic Pro or Sibelius software. - + Be confident at performing both to their peers in the class and to a wider audience at various opportunities in the year. - Analyse musical elements such as pitch, dynamics and tempo, be able to place each set work in a wider context of history and be able to justify their opinion on each piece. - + Write music out by ear in traditional stave notation by listening to the music only. - + Write an extended piece of writing on each of the set pieces and compare them to unfamiliar pieces.

-Students who decide to take GCSE Music will have an excellent basis from which to further continue their studies to A Level Music.
+Students who decide to take GCSE Music will have an excellent basis from which to continue their studies to A Level Music.

-Unit 1: 15% of GCSE: Solo Performance: Students will be asked to record one piece of solo performance of a piece of their choice lasting at least two minutes.
+Unit 1: 15% of GCSE: Solo Performance: Students will be asked to record one piece of their choice as a solo performance lasting at least two minutes.